Francisco-1088/merakiTeleworkerReport/README.md

 * **deviceClientReport:** Returns information about all clients attached to teleworker and SD-WAN devices across an entire organization, including the teleworker device or SD-WAN device they connect to, and the template their teleworker/SD-WAN device is attached to.
 Also returns information about individual teleworker/SD-WAN gateways, their reachability and active uplinks.
 * **spokeTemplateConfigs:** Returns existing configurations (l3/l7 firewalls, traffic shaping, shaping rules and hub priorities) for all teleworker and SD-WAN templates in the organization as well as the number of spokes attached to each one.
 * **asyncHubMapper:** Query VPN statuses across the entire organization, and determine the number of spokes attached to each hub by priority, their online/offline/dormant statuses, as well as their reachability/unreachability to each hub.
+* **teleworkerPolicyReport:** Returns a pair of CSV files, one with all of the clients in the teleworker environment, and another that adds site and policy information about each clients (Whitelisted, Blacklisted, Normal or Group Policy).

 # Table of Contents